prafullkulshrestha/work-samples/employer-api/README.md

 ## Testcases

-* The test cases are the pure unit test cases.
+* There test cases that are the pure unit test cases.
-* There are controller class unit test cases
+* There are test cases that are the integrtion testcases.
-* There are service class unit test cases.
+* Unit testcases run under the default profile and the integration testcases run under 'integration-tests' profile.
+* Integration testcases use an in memory instance of h2 database to verify the end to end api call.

 ## Build

 * Execute the command from the application root directory - 'mvn clean package' command to build the project.
+* run 'mvn clean package' to build and run the unit test cases
+* run 'mvn clean install -Pintegration-tests' to build and run the integration tests only

 ## Docker image

-* The application and the database are composed in a docker image.
+* The application is composed in a docker image.
+* Also the consul and vault run in a docker container.

-## Start the application
+## Start the container

 * Execute the command from the following application root directory.
- 'docker-compose up --build --force-recreate -d'.
+ 'docker-compose up --build -d'.
 After running the application starts at the port 5555 and with the context root /employer/api

+## Service registry

+* Once the service is up, browse the consul server at http://localhost:8500, go to the services tab and make sure the service is registered under the 'Services' tab with the name 'employer-api' and the health check is also passing.

 ## End points to test